DaftSpirit/PotatoParty/README.md

 ![potato](PotatoParty/res/potato.gif)
 # PotatoParty
 Repo of the big project of 2048 game <br/>
-Made by @Karuskrorko && @DaftSpirit
+Made by @Karuskrokro && @DaftSpirit

 ## How to configure the game